UniversalDevicesInc-PG3/udi-poly-kasa/README.md

   - Tested with python-kasa 0.5.3, hopefully this version will discover previously undiscovered devices
     - BUT this doesn't yet work for the new firmware devices, hopefully that will be released soon.
   - Added all driver names so they now show up in PG3x UI.
+  - Fix log message for "ready to poll" when device is not responding
 - 3.0.21: 03/28/2023
   - Fix dumb error in print statement added in last release
 - 3.0.20: 03/19/2023